Your Path to Wellness, Now Remote

 What techniques might use in remote acupuncture?

-Intention-based work (focused attention directed to specific areas or points)
+• Intention-based work: Focused attention directed toward specific areas or acupuncture points.

 What is my role as a patient during a remote session?

-Relax, breathe slowly, and let your body settle.
+• Relax, breathe slowly, and allow your body to settle.

-If your mind wanders, return to your breath and body sensations.
+• If your mind wanders, gently return your attention to your breath and body sensations.

 What might I feel during the session?

-A sense of heaviness or lightness in limbs
+• A sense of heaviness or lightness in the limbs

-A feeling of energy moving through the body
+• A sensation of energy moving through the body

 How do I prepare?

-Charge your device and aim for a stable connection
+• Charge your device and ensure a stable internet connection.

-Use speakerphone or a headset so you can lie down hands-free
+• Use speakerphone or a headset so you can lie down comfortably and hands-free.

-Agree on the format (talk at the start, quiet during the work, then reconnect at the end)
+• Confirm the session format in advance (brief check-in at the start, a quiet period during the session, and re-connection at the end).

 Why do we close and ground the session?

-A proper close helps you return to normal awareness smoothly.
+• A proper closing helps you return to normal awareness smoothly and comfortably.

-Grounding can include slow breaths, gentle movement, and re-orienting to the room
+• Grounding may include slow breathing, gentle movement, and re-orienting yourself to your surroundings.

 What should I do after the session?

-Keep things light for a few hours if you can
+• Keep your schedule light for a few hours if possible.

-A slow walk or gentle stretching can help you settle
+• A slow walk or gentle stretching can help you settle and integrate the experience.

 Can symptoms flare before they improve?